 - Anti-spam filtering is a way to filter spam emails and protect your site from viruses.
 Sequentialnetworks also gives you the option of hosting your email accounts safely.

-- SSL Security Certificate transforms the old “HTTP” to “HTTPS” mode.
-HTTPS is considered as a more secure and encrypted platform.
+- SSL Certificate transforms the old “HTTP” to “HTTPS” mode.
+HTTPS is considered as a more secure WordPress and encrypted platform.

 - Domain Name Privacy protects your sensitive information by keeping them private.